 OAuth loop or redirect error during connect

-An OAuth loop happens when Hivra’s authorization popup opens, you complete the platform’s sign-in, and then the popup closes only to re-open — or returns an error instead of completing the connection.Common causes and fixes:
+An OAuth loop happens when Hivra’s authorization flow initiates, you complete the platform’s sign-in, but the process fails or returns an error instead of completing the connection.Common causes and fixes:

 Disable browser extensions temporarily